Vascular Plants of North Carolina

 Author(Hanes) A.G.
 Jones

-DistributionThis species (or taxon) is known from several collections made in Haywood County.
+DistributionThis species (or taxon) is known from several SERNEC collections made over five montane counties.
 As it looks similar to the locally common Red Ramps (A. tricoccum), with which it is often included as a variety, it can certainly be overlooked or misidentified.
-Thus, it is tentatively known to occur only in the NC Mountains, at higher elevations.
+Thus, it is tentatively known to occur only in the Mountains, at higher elevations.

 This is a Northern and Midwestern species, as is A. tricoccum, but it seems to be rather scarce over much of its wide range.
-It ranges, according to Weakley (2018) from "ME west to ND and south to NJ, and in the Mountains to (?) w.
-VA or possibly w.
-NC".
-Thus, its range in the southern part of the Appalachians is unsettled.
-However, the species does occur throughout TN (not just in the Mountains), and thus perhaps should be thought of as a more Midwestern species ranging east to western NC, rather than a Northern species ranging south to western NC.
+It ranges, according to Weakley (2024) from "ME west to ND and south to NJ, and in the Mountains to w.
+VA, w.
+NC, and n.
+GA".

-AbundanceCurrently considered by this website as extremely rare in the Mountains, but in reality it is of uncertain abundance there.
-Weakley's (2018) map shows it as "rare" in the NC Mountains, even though the text says "possibly w.
-NC".
-On the other hand, the NC NHP considers it as SRF (State Reported Falsely).
-However, the SERNEC database shows four collections (correctly identified?), all from Haywood County.
+AbundanceCurrently considered by this website as very rare in the Mountains, but in reality it is of uncertain abundance there.
+Weakley's (2024) map shows it as "rare" in the NC Mountains.
+On the other hand, the NC NHP does not have it in its database.
 Thus, this website has given a tentative suggested State Rank of S1?, and also suggesting a State Status of Significantly Rare.

 HabitatWeakley (2018) says "Northern hardwood forests, primarily at higher elevations than A. tricoccum, also in cove forests and rich slopes."
 However, it is likely that there are elevation and habitat overlaps with these two species, and one should not identify A. burdickii by habitat or elevation.